pvsone/opa-http-send/README.md

 # opa-http-send

-Simple test of OPA's `http.send` built in function with caching.
+Simple test of OPA's `http.send` built-in function with caching.

 ## Run OPA as a server
 ```sh